-The variability of prehistoric knapping clearly far more complex and multicausal than the classificatory schemes we now use in lithic systematics.
-This ‘pool of knowledge’ in Guanyindong may initially be caused by specific and isolated distinct groups that implemented techno-cultural diversity repeatedly occupied the cave during the Late Middle Pleistocene.
-Other potential explanation comes from that the different systems are entangled internally rather than isolated.
-The flake produced by discoid, for example, can be transferred into core-on-flake as evidenced in (Faivre 2004).
+The variability of prehistoric knapping was clearly far more complex and multicausal than the classificatory schemes in current use in lithic systematics.
+This ‘pool of knowledge’ evident at Guanyindong may initially be caused by specific, distinct and isolated groups that implemented techno-cultural diversity repeatedly occupied the cave during the Late Middle Pleistocene (cf. Lycett and Norton 2010).
+Another potential explanation may be that different technological systems are entangled internally rather than isolated.
+The flakes produced by a discoid system, for example, can be transferred into a core-on-flake system as evidenced by Faivre (2004).
 Those by-products or end-products of different strategies can be intertwined inevitably.
-Some regarded the lithic production as ‘fluid behavioral set’ that is influenced by technique, raw material and environment (Shott, Lindly et al. 2011).
-This perplexity is broadly documented in many sites, especially in Europe, as ‘fragment character’ (Turq, Roebroeks et al. 2013).
-The selection of knapping procedures and manufacture and maintenance of tools of MP industry in Guanyindong site are contingent on a vast number of factors evolving raw material, activities, mobility or the environment as well, since the situational circumstance encounter by Guanyindong hominins and their responses resemble their counterpart in Europe intimately.
+This kind of lithic production may be considered as a ‘fluid behavioral set’ that is influenced by technique, raw material and environment (Shott, Lindly et al. 2011).
+This perplexity is broadly documented in many sites, especially in Europe, and described as a ‘fragmented character’ (Turq, Roebroeks et al. 2013).
+We propose this concept may be relevant to understanding the Guanyindong hominins also.
+The selection of knapping procedures and manufacture and maintenance of tools of the MP industry at Guanyindong were contingent on numerous factors, including raw materials, on-site activities, mobility, and the environment.
+All of these factors contributed to the diverse situational circumstances in which stone artefacts were made and used at Guanyindong.